Inter beats Cagliari 1-0 to restore 11-point lead - WHIZ News

 Coach Antonio Conte ran onto the pitch to celebrate with his players as the goal restored Inter’s 11-point advantage over second-place AC Milan, which won 3-1 at Parma on Saturday.

-Third-place Juventus hosts Genoa later.
-Victory would still leave the nine-time defending champion 12 points behind Inter, which is bidding for a first league title since 2010.
+Juventus beat Genoa 3-1 but the nine-time defending champion remained 12 points behind Inter, which is bidding for a first league title since 2010.

 His first save was a tough one in the 11th minute but he managed to push Christian Eriksen’s powerful attempt out.